-HopeNows has, since being founded in 2007, continued to develop the outreach work.
-We focus on many different areas depending on what is required at any one time.
-The groups for whom we are working are not stationary, but are mobile, at the traffickers’ or madams’ will.
-A key component of our work is therefore that we remain flexible and shift the focus of our outreach depending on where we are most needed.
-While the outreach activities we engage with change over time according to needs, our three main outreach activities are:
+HopeNow has, since being founded in 2007, continued to develop outreach work which includes all genders.
+We focus on many different areas depending on what is required at a given time.
+The groups for whom we are working are not stationary, but are mobile, often at the traffickers’ or madams’ will.
+A key component of our work is therefore that we remain flexible.
+While the outreach activities we engage with change over time according to our clients’ needs, our three main outreach activities are:

 - Being present in the area around Istedgade and the Central Station in Copenhagen during the night to meet and talk with street workers

 - Attending informal activities in spaces that are frequented by potential new clients